-The recognition statement confirms that a person has a completed qualification, and explains what Swedish qualification and educational level it is comparable to.
+The recognition statement confirms that a person has a completed qualification, and explains the Swedish qualification and educational level for which it is comparable to.
 The recognition statement is only issued in Swedish.

 Recognition statement for upper-secondary education

-If you have a completed foreign upper-secondary education and applied for an evaluation, the recognition statement will show whether or not it meets the general entry requirements for Swedish higher education.
-There are a few vocational upper-secondary degrees that do not give access to higher education; however, the recognition statement can be useful when applying for work.
+If you have a completed foreign upper-secondary education and applied for an evaluation, the recognition statement will indicate whether or not it meets the general entry requirements for Swedish higher education.
+There are a few vocational upper-secondary degrees that don't provide access to higher education; however, the recognition statement can be useful when applying for work.
 The evaluation will also indicate if your previous education provides you with the specific entry requirements needed for particular subjects.
-This will tell you what you need to study further in order to meet these requirements.
+This will let you know what you need to study further to meet these requirements.